East Orlando Animal Hospital is locally operated as a proud member of the PetVet Care Centers Network.

 We are seeking a compassionate and skilled Associate Veterinarian to join our team.
 The ideal candidate will be passionate about providing high-quality veterinary care and possess excellent communication skills to build lasting relationships with our clients.
 You will work alongside a team of experienced veterinarians, technicians, and support staff and will work closely with the Hospital Manager and Regional Manager.

-Our team is supported by a 2:1 technician-to-doctor ratio, which ensures you can focus on practicing high-quality medicine without the stress of handling tasks that are better suited for our skilled support staff.
-We also welcome any trusted technician of your choice to join our team!
+- Our team is supported by a 2:1 technician-to-doctor ratio, which ensures you can focus on practicing high-quality medicine without the stress of handling tasks that are better suited for our skilled support staff.

 East Orlando offers the best of both worlds—a rich urban environment with easy access to world-class restaurants, parks, theme parks, Florida’s natural springs, and famous beaches.
 Plus, the area boasts excellent schools and an outdoor lifestyle perfect for work-life balance.